• Skip to primary navigation

 Jump to Recipe Print Recipe

 • Bartlett Pears.
-Ripe Bartlett pears are my first choice here as they are juicy and have a silky flesh that softens nicely during the roasting process.
-Other types of pears can be a little dry and grainy in texture when roasted in the oven.
+Ripe Bartlett pears are my first choice here as they are juicy and have a silky flesh that softens nicely during the cooking process.

 • Salt.
 A little salt is an important ingredient in sweet recipes as it helps to highlight the sweetness and bring it into balance.